FlavienHAMELIN/Fuels_france/README.md

-# fuelsPricesFrance
+# Fuels_france

-fuelsPricesFrance allows you to observe the price of fuel on the French territory
+Fuels_france allows you to observe the price of fuel on the French territory

 ## Installation